 If deadlines are at risk of being missed, the report will alert you so that additional resources can be allocated to get your timeline back on track.

-✅ Has your team completed all of their tasks on time and hit the planned milestones?
+Monitor progress: How is your team progressing against the project plan?
+Has your team completed all of their tasks on time and hit the planned milestones?

 With everything running smoothly, it's time to take a closer look at the project numbers and make sure budgets and productivity are on pace.
-This is phase four of the project life cycle— control.
+This is phase four of the project life cycle — control.

-Phase 4: Project control
+4. Project control phase

 For project managers, this means:

 Tracking resource utilization and task competition rates to ensure everyone is working at the predicted productivity rate

 Measuring spent vs. remaining budget while also calculating if you need to cut costs to meet the forecasted project spend